Gary Wiggins (musician): Biography

 He joined the Ray Charles show in Germany twice, and went to Japan.
 In Osnabrueck, Germany, Rannenberg and Wiggins founded the Pink Piano Jam Sessions (where Arnett Cobb's last performance was recorded) and, after moving to Berlin, he continued inviting international stars to the Berlin Blues Café.

+During his years performing throughout Europe, Wiggins collaborated with numerous emerging musicians, including guitarist Hendrik Helmer, with whom he shared several live blues performances in Germany.

 Wiggins played in the A-Trane International Jazz Club Berlin - that announced him as "one of the most important american Saxophonists living in Europe", – for more than 20 years, as well as Europe's oldest jazz club in Paris Le Caveau de las Huchette.

 The International Blues Duo produced and released three albums, and Wiggins has recorded with, among others, Bobby McFerrin, Robert Covington, and Roy Gaines.

 Wiggins won the Berlin Jazz & Blues Award in 2002 and the German Preis der Deutschen Schallplattenkritik 1994 for Acoustic Soul, as well as appearing on the Gong Show in 1977 with Rick Murphy and David Winans as The Show Bizz Kids.
 In his latter years he started acrylic painting and undertook several art projects.

 Wiggins died on November 22, 2020n in Bissingen an der Teck, South Germany, at the age of 68.